Executive Director, Addgene

 Chris got his start in science policy in 2012 as a fellow with the ASBMB, where he worked on legislative and regulatory issues affecting a variety of areas including research funding, portfolio management and training.
 Before the ASBMB, Chris was a postdoctoral scholar for five years at Washington University in St. Louis, and he received his Ph.D. in Oncological Sciences from the University of Utah in 2006.

 SARAH HOKANSON, PhD

-Program Director, Professional Development & Postdoctoral Affairs, Boston University
+Director of Professional Development & Postdoctoral Affairs, Boston University

 Sarah Hokanson was appointed as Director of Professional Development and Postdoctoral Affairs at Boston University in February 2015.
 She is responsible for overseeing all services and programming for the ~400 postdoctoral scholars at Boston University, as well as supporting the development of University policies related to postdoctoral scholarship.
 Sarah is a PI of a collaborative NSF Alliances in Graduate Education and the Professoriate (AGEP) project sponsored by the National Science Foundation focused on developing programs that promote inclusive research environments in order to retain and advance underrepresented graduate students and postdocs in academic careers, and recently co-authored a book chapter focused on developing proactive postdoc mentoring relationships.
 She also co-chairs the Resource Development Committee of the National Postdoctoral Association.